maliMirkec/personal-website/site/articles/overview-of-popular-static-site-generators.md

   - written in JavaScript,
   - supports EJS and Pug out of the box.

+{% note %}
-Note: _It is worth pointing out that each of these static page generators can be customized and extended using plugins and extensions, allowing you to cover most or all of your needs._
+_It is worth pointing out that each of these static page generators can be customized and extended using plugins and extensions, allowing you to cover most or all of your needs._
+{% endnote %}

 ## Setting up Static Site Generators